-Day 7: A leisurely day cruising around the Bodrum peninsula, to Bodrum itself, ancient Halicarnassus.
-In the late afternoon you’ll visit Bodrum’s magnificent Crusader castle which now houses one of the finest museums of underwater archaeology in the world.
+Day 7: A leisurely day cruising around the Bodrum peninsula, to Bodrum itself.
+In the late afternoon we visit the Mausoleum of Halicarnassus, one of the Seven Wonders of the Ancient World and Bodrum’s magnificent Crusader castle, (due to re-open Spring 2019), which now houses one of the finest museums of underwater archaeology in the world.

 Day 8: Transfer from our gulet to Bodrum airport, on Turkey’s Aegean coast, about 40 minutes away.

 Arrival and Departure Information

 Departure Airport – Bodrum (Milas)